 The Continuous Improvement Process, focused on student learning, is an important framework for every Nebraska school district.
 "School Improvement" is not limited to a data collection and an external visitation every five years.
-Continuous Improvement is ongoing, systematic and systemic, and should involve everyone in the district.
+Continuous Improvement is ongoing, systematic, systemic and sustainable, and should involve everyone in the district.